coehler200/ense452-fall2025-labs/Lab-1/Blinky.md

 Blinky!
 (The hello world of embedded)

 - Demonstration !!
-- Also create an account on your favorite GIT hosting site (bitbucket or github).
-For instance you may name your repository enel452YourName''.
-Make sure this repo is private and that you allow the professor, myself and TA's access.
+- Also create an account on GitHub.
+For instance you may name your repository enel452YourName.
+Make sure this repo is private and that you allow myself access.
-- Clone your repository and put all your labs in a subdirectory and you can submit all your assignments under an assignments subdirectory.
+- Clone your repository and put all your labs in a subdirectory.
 Projects in this class will also have their own subdirectory.
 - Start the STM32CubeIDE software and create a new STM32 project.
 - Search and Select our Nucleo-64 board.
 - Initiate all peripherals with their default mode.